 - To clean harder caked-on stains or liquids off the carpet tile, the tiles can be wiped off with a damp rag or can be temporarily lifted and cleaned under warm running water in a sink or tub.

 Installing Premium Soft Carpet Tiles is very simple and usually done by the consumer.
 Typical installation of these tiles is as follows:

 - First, clean your subfloor so it is free of all dirt, grease, or debris.

 - Start in one corner of the room with a corner tile and add border tiles outward along the adjacent walls.
 Add center, corner, and border tiles where you see fit.

-- When coming up to an opposite wall, make sure you cut the tiles to fit the area leaving a gap that’s roughly the thickness of the tiles being used to account for expansion and contraction of the floor tiles in varied temperature ranges.
+- When coming up to an opposite wall, make sure you cut the tiles to fit the area, leaving a gap that’s roughly the thickness of the tiles being used to account for expansion and contraction.

 Note: When piecing interlocking tiles together, adhesives aren’t usually necessary, since the weight of the flooring is often enough to keep the tiles from moving.
 However, if you do experience movement and would like to ensure that the tiles do not slide at all, you can use some double-sided tape or mat tape around the perimeter of the installation.